There was a problem loading the comments.

 MailAddress fromAddress = new MailAddress("from@from.com", "From Name");

-smtpClient.Host = "mail.yoursite.com"; //you can also specify mail server IP address here
+smtpClient.Host = "mail.yoursite.com"; // Alternatively, use mail server IP

 smtpClient.Port = 25;